WebOrigami/docs/src/content/pattern/serve.md

 ## Serve the graph

-Finally, we start the server at a default port, using the graph defined in `siteGraph.js` as the graph to traverse.
+Finally, we start the server at a default port.
+We can use the graph of transformed HTML defined in `htmlObject.js` or `htmlFolder.js` as the graph to traverse.

 ```{{'js'}}
 {{ functions/@prologue }}